lookbusy1344/RecordValueAnalyser/README.md

                                    ~~~~~~~~~~~~~~~~~~~~  JSV01: member lacks value semantics
 ```

+## Contents

+This project contains:
+- the Roslyn code analyser itself
+- a wrapper to make a nuget package https://www.nuget.org/packages/lookbusy1344.RecordValueAnalyser
+- a VSIX plugin for Visual Studio 2022
+- a test project

 ## Why?

 This project is a C# Roslyn code analyser to check records for correct value semantics.